networknt/light-doc/content/en/architecture/scalability.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-One of the benefits utilizing microservices architecture is to make sure your application is easily scaling.
+One of the benefits of utilizing microservices architecture is to make sure your application scales easily.
 When we talk about scalability, one of the best books is [The Art of Scalability](http://theartofscalability.com/)

-It introduced the scale cube as following.
+It introduces the scale cube as follows:

 ![scale_cube](/images/app_scale.png)